pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 ##### NullCounters

-If we are testing our application or want to create a prototype, we can use the NullCounters component, which is a dummy one and produces no real results.
-In this manner, we can simulate the existence of a counters component, without having to deal with it.
+If we are testing our application or want to create a prototype, we can use NullCounters, which is a dummy component and produces no real measurements.
+In this manner, we can simulate the existence of a counters component, without having to actually deal with one.

-In this case, we need to delete the flush command from our component as there are no values to be saved.
-The following code shows how to do this:
+In this case, we need to delete the call to the counters’ dump() method from our component, as there will be no values to save.
+The resulting code should look like this:

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}